 Contact a Personal Injury Lawyer if Your Neighbor’s Dog Bites You

-If your neighbor’s dog bites you, you need to call an experienced personal injury lawyer.
+If your neighbor’s dog bites you, you need to call an experienced Houston personal injury lawyer.
 They can sit down with you and answer any questions you may have.
 They can also give you an idea of what your case may be worth.

 Call McDonald Worley today and schedule your free initial consultation.
-And remember – you pay nothing until you settle your case.
+And remember – you pay nothing unless you settle your case.
 The dog’s owner is going to have a lawyer working for them.
 So will their homeowner’s company.
 And don’t feel bad about suing a neighbor.
 You’ll file a claim against their insurance company.
 And, hopefully, it’ll never come down to you actually having to file suit.